jamesstill/Astronomy/README.md

 */
 ```
 ### Solar Longitude Calculator
 The `SolarLongitudeCalculator` calculates the center-to-center geocentric longitude of the Sun on a given `DateTime`.
-The algorithm follows Jean Meeus, *Astronomical Algorithms*, Chapter 25.
 ```
 DateTime datetime = new(1992, 10, 13);
 Degrees p = SolarLongitudeCalculator.Calculate(datetime);